DonzerHD/Ideas_Box/README.md

 Don't forget to update the database settings in settings.py and the IP address in settings.py to match your environment.

 ## Deployment
 This application can be deployed to Azure.
-A PostgreSQL database can be set up on Azure, and the `DATABASES` setting in `settings.py` should be updated accordingly.

 ## License
 This project is licensed under the terms of the MIT license.